amr-ayoub/CarND-Advanced-Lane-Lines/writeup_report.md

 ## Pipeline (single image analysis)

-The analysis of the algorithm and the main code to detect lane lines are in the notebook [Camera_calibrate_undistort.ipynb](Camera_calibrate_undistort.ipynb).
+The analysis of the algorithm and the main code to detect lane lines are in the notebook [main.ipynb](main.ipynb).

 ### The implemented the lane finding algorithm in the following steps:

 ### 1- Display example image from test_images folder and undistor it
 In this step, a new image is read by the program and the image is undistorted using precomputed camera distortion matrices.

-### Original image
+#### Original image
 ![alt text](output_images/original_image.jpg)

-### Undistorted
+#### Undistorted
 ![alt text](output_images/undistor_image.jpg)

-### 2- Perspective transform: Read in the undistorted image and apply perspective transform.
+### 2- Perspective transform:
+Read in the undistorted image and apply perspective transform.
 Perspective transformation gives us bird's eye view of the road, this makes further processing easier as any irrelevant information about background is removed from the warped image.

 This resulted in the following source and destination points: